Living Organ Donation

 - A lobe (part) of a lung

-- A lobe of your liver (It will grow back to normal size in your body and in the recipient's body over time.)
+- A lobe of your liver (It will grow back to almost its original size in your body and in the recipient's body over time.)

 - A section of your intestine